CESNET/metacentrum-user-docs/docs/basics/index.md

 ## job ID

 Job ID is unique identifier in a job.
-Job ID is a crucial thing to track, manipulate or delete job, as well as to identify your problem to user support.
+Job ID is crucial to track, manipulate or delete job, as well as to identify your problem to user support.

 Under some circumstances the job can be identified by the number only (e.g. `13010171.`).
 In general, however, the PBS server suffix is needed, too, to fully identify the job (e.g. `13010171.meta-pbs.metqcentrum.cz`).